Coronavirus: Austrians celebrate cafe culture, but remain wary | DW | 18.05.2020

 Back to life

-Outside tables at a row of cafes were packed, with customers enjoying the sunshine.
-There was hardly a mask to be seen.
+Outside tables at a row of cafes were packed, with customers enjoying the sunshine; there was hardly a mask to be seen.
 The new rules state that patrons need only wear masks while entering and leaving cafes and restaurants.
 Once seated, face coverings can be removed.
-Newspapers are no longer allowed as they cannot be disinfected.
-Nor is standing at the bar.
+Newspapers, often provided by the cafes themselves, are no longer allowed as they cannot be disinfected, nor is standing at the bar.

 The waitress at Yppenplatz's Cafe Club International was rushed off her feet, but smiling and happy to be working again.
 "It's not so bad.
 You get used to it," she said of her face shield.
 "We are all in the same situation and have to adapt."

-Not everyone involved in the catering business, however, is certain that the new measures are adequate to prevent a second wave of infections.
+However, not everyone involved in the catering business is certain that the new measures are adequate to prevent a second wave of infections.

 Tomas (not his real name) is a kitchen hand at an upscale Italian restaurant in a wealthy Viennese suburb.
 He returned to work last Thursday after being fired at the beginning of the lockdown.
 Fortunately for Tomas, he received a small payment from the AMS (Jobseeker Service), but says many others in the industry work under the table and have no safety net to fall back on.